manuelep/web2py.app_plugin_dataTables/README.md

-The "plugin_dataTables" is a [web2py framwork plugin][] with the aim of an easier integration of the [jQuery][] plugin [DataTables][] in order to use the advanced DataTables interface options to browse data coming from every database query.
+The "plugin_dataTables" is a [web2py framwork plugin][] with the aim of an easier integration of the [jQuery][] plugin [DataTables][] in order to use the advanced DataTables interface options to browse data coming from any database query.

 Installation steps
 ==================